availaze/availaze/README.md

 # Helloooooooo There 👋

 Welcome to my GitHub profile!
 I'm part of a community of coders who code for fun and embrace the joy of creation and learning.  <br>
 I'm focusing on exploring new technologies and pushing the boundaries of what's possible.
-I'm also a chess player <br> not very good tho', just a beginner, I guess.
-But yeah, I love both of them.

 <br>